Bluffview Explorers of the Week

 Two of the many Bluffview Montessori Students demonstrating virtuous behavior this week:

-Kiyen McCullough is a third-grade student of Ms. Mariah’s E1C classroom who was recognized this week for displaying the virtue of determination when he worked with focus and purpose in the library.
-Kiyen’s favorite work in the classroom is times math facts, and he loves Bluffview because of the works.
-Kiyen’s favorite activities outside of school are playing football and soccer with his dad.
-Kiyen is the son of Clinton and Jena McCullough.
+Sophia Johnson is a fourth-grade student of Ms. Amy’s E2C classroom who was recognized this week for displaying the virtue of honesty when she found money in the classroom and turned it into the teacher.
+Sophia’s favorite work in the classroom is reading, and she loves Bluffview because of the good lunches.
+Sophia’s favorite activities outside of school are reading and art.
+Sophia is the daughter of Cherie and Ben Johnson.

-Daniel Poehler is a fourth-grade student of Ms. Amy’s E2C classroom who was recognized this week for displaying the virtue of helpfulness when he straightened music books that had been stacked sloppily by others without being asked.
-Daniel’s favorite subject in the classroom is science and his favorite work is test tubes, and he loves Bluffview because of the works.
-Daniel’s favorite activities outside of school are playing video games and biking.
-Daniel is the son of Daniel and Jocylyn Poehler.
+Serena Pelissero is a first-grade student of Ms. Kiersten’s E1B classroom who was recognized this week for displaying the virtue of caring when she used kind and encouraging words with her peers.
+Serena’s favorite work in the classroom is The Bring Me game, and she loves Bluffview because the teachers are really nice.
+Serena’s favorite activity outside of school is swimming.
+Serena is the daughter of Maureen Pelissero and John Manuel.